tam0w/valorant-data-extraction/docs/INSTALLATION.md

 3. **Practistics won't start**: Double check that you've installed all the dependencies (Step 3).
 If you have, try re-installing them.
 Also verify that you're using a compatible Python version.

+4. **OCR is too slow**: If text recognition is taking a long time, check that you've set up GPU acceleration correctly as described in the GPU section above.

 If you're still having trouble, don't hesitate to reach out for help:

 - Join our [Discord server](https://discord.gg/2eQ85rcQSQ) to chat with the Practistics community and get live support.
 - If you think you've found a bug, open an issue on our [GitHub repository](https://github.com/tam0w/valorant-data-extraction/issues).
 - Tweet at us [@tam0w](https://twitter.com/tam0w) on Twitter.

-We're here to help you get up and running with Practistics so you can start leveraging your Valorant data.
+We're here to help you get up and running with Practistics so you can start leveraging your VALORANT data.
 Happy analyzing!